robkinyon/ruby-dsl-maker/README.md

 ### Type Coercions

-There are four pre-defined type coercions for use within `generate_dsl()`:
+There are four pre-defined standard type coercions available for `generate_dsl()`:

+  Standard coercions:
     * Any - This takes whatever you give it and returns it back.
     * String - This takes whatever you give it and returns the string within it.
     * Integer - This takes whatever you give it and returns the integer within it.
     * Boolean - This takes whatever you give it and returns the truthiness of it.

+You can add additional standard type coercions using `add_type()` as described above.

+There are also two special type coercions that are not replicable with `add_type()` because they do special manipulations within DSL::Maker.

+  Special coercions:
     * `generate_dsl()` - This descends into another level of DSL.

-You can add additional type coercions using `add_type()` as described above.
+    * AliasOf(<name>) - this creates an additional name that is synonomous with the <name> item.
+You can use either this name or <name>.

+These are special-cased within `build_dsl_element()`.

 ### Helpers